 The curriculum map is included as Appendix 1.
 Our core curriculum introduces each student to four of the sub-fields of chemistry while providing a foundation in essential laboratory techniques.
 The additional courses in each emphasis then offer students more specialized technical training.
 Regardless of emphasis, undergraduate research is the capstone of the chemistry major at Millikin.
-It has four components, including the proposal, the research, a final written report, and a final oral presentation.
+It has three components, including the proposal, the research, and final written and oral presentations.